Joint Active Learning with Feature Selection via CUR Matrix Decomposition: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 In this paper, we present a unified framework to simultaneously conduct active sample learning and feature selection (ALFS).
 Given an unlabeled dataset, our formulation naturally and effectively incorporates feature and sample selection by solving a regularized optimization problem rooted from CUR factorization.
-We further relax the original NP-hard non-convex problem into a convex one by introducing the structured sparsity-inducing norms, which allows for efficient iterative optimization algorithm (ADMM).
-The superior performance of our method over the state-of-the-art methods is verified by extensive experimental evaluations with six benchmark datasets.
+We further relax the original NP-hard non-convex problem into a convex one by introducing the structured sparsity-inducing norms, which allows for an efficient iterative optimization algorithm (ADMM).
+The superior performance of our method over the state-of-the-art methods is verified by extensive experimental evaluations with eight benchmark datasets.

 Several interesting directions can be followed up, which are not covered by our current work: \begin{itemize} \item {\bf{Leveraging labeled samples}}: ALFS selects samples and features from a perspective of data reconstruction in an unsupervised setting.
 If label information is available, we can incorporate such prior information into our framework, e.g., taking the objective function of \cite{nie2008trace} as a regularization term.
-This would be helpful if a specific prediction task is actually only relevant to a few features and our `blind' feature selection method may keep unnecessary features although they are indispensable to represent the sample set itself. \item {\bf{Online learning}}: ALFS works in a batch mode, i.e., the unlabeled dataset is available.
-We can further extend our work to online learning mode, such that ALFS can efficiently and effectively handle the case when new samples are coming in. \item {\bf{Additional regularization terms}}: In our work, motivated by the local reconstruction philosophy, we add the cross-sample regularization term as presented in Sec.2.3.
+This would be helpful if a specific task is only relevant to a few features and our `blind' feature selection method may keep unnecessary features although they are indispensable to represent the sample set itself. \item {\bf{Additional regularization terms}}: In our work, motivated by the local reconstruction philosophy, we add the cross-sample regularization term as presented in Sect.
+3.3.
 This term alleviates the under-determination condition of the factorization problem, and contributes to the robustness of our method.
 Symmetrically, a cross-feature regularization term can be also applied. \end{itemize}